Dupo, Illinois

 Dupo is a village in St. Clair County, Illinois, United States.
-The population was 4,138 at the 2010 census, an increase from 3,933 in 2000.
+As of the 2020 census, Dupo had a population of 3,996.
 The village was settled in about 1750 and was incorporated in 1907.
 Its modern name, adopted in the early 20th century, is shortened from Prairie du Pont ("Bridge Prairie").

 History

 Falling Springs, or St. Michael's Bluff, where the Sulpician mission established a mill in the 18th century.

 In the Mississippian period, Dupo was the site of one of several multi-mound communities in the floodplain near Cahokia.
 These mounds remained standing at least as recently as 1915.

 The French village of Prairie du Pont was first settled around 1750 by townspeople moving out of Cahokia.
 It was located at a bridge over what is now known as Prairie du Pont Creek, on the trail from Cahokia to Kaskaskia, which was the first wagon road in Illinois.
 The settlement may have been motivated by Dupo being located 10–12 feet higher than Cahokia and thus being more protected from floods on the Mississippi River.
 The Sulpician mission established a mill near the bridge, which became the core of the town's development.
 By 1765 fourteen families lived in Prairie du Pont.
 The village's growth was further spurred by the prominent local citizen Antoine Girardin, who parceled off parts of the Cahokia commons to residents of Prairie du Pont.

 The early French village at Prairie du Pont followed a tripartite system of land ownership that was common in the Illinois country: private houses in a row, "common fields" enclosed by a shared fence but divided into narrow strips owned and farmed by a particular family, and the actual commons used jointly by the inhabitants for grazing their livestock.
 The village elected a village council, or syndic, to maintain the fence around the common fields.